Balancing weights for region-level analysis: the effect of Medicaid Expansion on the uninsurance rate among states that did not expand Medicaid: Results

 \subsection{Covariate balance}

-Figure~\ref{fig:loveplotc1} displays the weighted and unweighted imbalances in our adjusted covariate set (using the homogeneous adjustment) using our H-SBW weights.
+Figure~\ref{fig:loveplotc1a} displays the weighted and unweighted imbalances in our adjusted covariate set (using the homogeneous adjustment) using the H-SBW weights.
 Our unweighted data shows substantial imbalances in the Republican governance indicators as well as pre-treatment uninsurance rates.
 H-SBW reduces these differences; however, some remain, particularly among the Republican governance indicators.
+All other imbalances are relatively small, both on the absolute difference and standardized mean difference scale.
+In fact, despite not targeting the SMD, all but five remaining covariate imbalances fall within 0.1 SMD, compared to 23 covariates prior to reweighting.
+The largest remaining imbalance on the SMD scale is among percent female (-0.3), though, as noted previously, this variable has low variance in our dataset.
 A complete balance table is in Appendix~\ref{app:weightdiagnostics}.

-We then augment these weights using ridge-regression.
+To further reduce these imbalances we augment these weights using ridge-regression.
 Figure~\ref{fig:sbwvhsbw1} shows the total weights summed across states (and standardized to sum to 100) for three estimators: H-SBW, BC-HSBW, and SBW.
-For BC-HSBW we also display the sum the negative weights from the positive weights to highlight the extrapolation.
+For BC-HSBW we also display the sum of the negative weights separately from the sum of the positive weights to highlight the extrapolation.
 This figure illustrates two key points: first, that H-SBW more evenly disperses the weights across states relative to SBW; second, that BC-HSBW extrapolates somewhat heavily in order to achieve balance, particularly from CPUMAs in California.
 This is likely in part because California has the most CPUMAs of any state in the dataset.